Union Jack flag icon Canada flag Canada Ireland flag Ireland

 With potential fines running into thousands of pounds, that 'free' online image or graphic could be anything but.

-With a cost of living crisis impacting the day-to-day running costs of a charity and a volunteer and staff shortage, charity leaders have a lot on their minds.
+With a cost-of-living crisis impacting the day-to-day operational costs of a charity, as well as a volunteer and staff shortage, charity leaders have a lot on their minds.
 Understandably, the tiny details of day-to-day charity operation - checking the image for the front cover of the monthly newsletter, for example - may pass them by.

 What is copyright?